 The school is a happy and friendly community with a caring and supportive ethos.
 Staff know individual pupils and their families well and this helps them to respond effectively to their needs.
-This is reflected in pupils' behaviour and positive attitudes to learning.
+The caring relationship between staff and pupils supports pupils' emotional and social needs well and fosters positive attitudes to learning.

-Pupils' physical and emotional health and well-being are given a prominent place in the life of the school, with a variety of opportunities to keep fit through physical activities, including a daily track running scheme.
+Pupils' physical and emotional health and well-being are given a prominent place in the life of the school, with a variety of opportunities to keep fit through physical activities, including activities in the forest area where pupils are given opportunities to work in nature to solve problems.

 Provision for pupils with additional learning needs is comprehensive and effective.
 Pupils' needs are identified at an early stage through professional conversations and through the use of purposeful assessments.
 Intervention procedures, which are reviewed regularly, meet pupils' requirements effectively.
 Staff provide comprehensive individual development plans and progress reviews are held regularly, which include opportunities for pupils to measure their progress against their personal targets.
 The schools have good links with a variety of support services and external agencies, including speech and language therapists and educational psychologists.

 Teachers provide parents with purposeful guidance and advice, which enables them to share regular information with their children.
 However, end of year reports for parents do not provide enough evidence of the development of pupils' skills within the areas of learning and experience.